Inclusion

 Non-Discrimination Policy

 I worked to update our non-discrimination policies to be consistent and clear.
-We had similar language in 6 different places, but each place had different criteria and did odd things like consider pregnancy and sexual orientation under the umbrella term "sex" which isn't clear.
+We had similar language in six different places, but each place had different criteria and did odd things like consider pregnancy and sexual orientation under the umbrella term "sex," which wasn't clear.
+We continue to make updates, for example, by including protections for hairstyle discrimination inspired by the CROWN Act.

 Pride Month Recognition

-With all the various recognitions the county has done, it wasn't until I joined the board that Pride Month was officially recognized and even celebrated.
+It wasn't until I joined the board that Pride Month was officially recognized and celebrated.
 I have continued to champion for gender equity and inclusion so that Gwinnett can truly be a place where everyone thrives.

 Open Application Process